 - Unexpected Genre Change: Several, the bulk of them occurring in the submarine: plot a course for the submarine, fight enemy submarines, pilot the submarine to dodge obstacles, and play Yahtzee with a crew member.

-- Video Game Cruelty Punishment: If you refuse to help the arbitrary drowning woman at the beach, the game kills you for being an asshole.
+- Video Game Cruelty Punishment: If you refuse to help the arbitrary drowning woman at the beach, the game kills you off, quote, "for your heartless attitude".

 - Writers Have No Sense of Scale: As the U.S.S.
 Blackhawk sails east through the Bering Straits, Westland and Hawkins go up to the conning tower to take a look around.
 With his binoculars, Hawkins spots two ships on the horizon which turn out to be Russian warships, and one starts heading towards them.
 But when you get to your station a few minutes later, it turns out that the enemy is still about 17,000 yards away (about 15.5km) - which is well beyond visual range at sea level.